wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-infrastructure-services-implementation-guidelines.md

 In the case of IaaS, cloud services offer similar functionality, although in most cases, the load balancer functionality is used to forward traffic to specific TCP or UDP ports from the Internet to the many virtual machines within that cloud service.

 > [AZURE.NOTE] Cloud services do not exist in Azure Resource Manager.
+For an introduction to the advantages of Resource Manager, see [Azure compute, network and storage providers under Azure Resource Manager](/documentation/articles/virtual-machines-azurerm-versus-azuresm).

 Cloud service names are especially important in IaaS because Azure uses them as part of the default naming convention for disks.
 The cloud service name can contain only letters, numbers, and hyphens.
 The first and last character in the field must be a letter or number.